 “Every year people are killed from climate change”

 The Portuguese project was aligned with the European and National Strategies for Adaptation.
-Its intention was to promote adaptation at a local level in Portugal.
-Twenty-six municipalities were chosen to participate due to their geographical exposure.
+Its intention was to promote adaptation at a local level in Portugal, and twenty-six municipalities were chosen to participate due to their geographical exposure.

 “Our objective was to train technicians, design new climate strategies, and drive climate change adaptation on a local level through knowledge.
-It is important to involve and teach the local community how to adapt according to their local context, and to create detailed plans such as how to construct buildings.
+It is important to involve the local community, and to create detailed plans such as how to construct buildings.
 We also aimed at promoting and communicating our results.
 I think we succeeded because we just won an award at COP22 in Marrakesh for this project,” says Gil.

 Project leader Gil Penha-Lopes is proud of the results.
 He thinks the project could be a pilot for adaptation strategies all over Europe.
 Photo Credit: FMO / Maria Knoph Vigsnaes

 The project is financed through the EEA Grants and has received €1.5 million in funding.
 The knowledge gathered from the projects is now communicated through a common website so the municipalities can share their experiences.

 “So far 52 technicians are trained for disaster risk management and environmental adaptation.
 Portugal is especially exposed to climate change because of our coastline.
 We are vulnerable to flood, the rise of the sea level, and diseases being carried by the wind.
 Every year people are killed due to the changes in climate,” says Gil.